samuelrieder/jaswig.github.io/_posts/2016-07-07-three ways to boost your work ethic.markdown

 ![Slow it Down](/images/blog/Slow it down.jpg){:.small}

 However, our busy lives are actually leading to stressful unproductive lives and work environments.
 From now on, actively take a step back from time to time.
-You can find nice ideas to take a pause [here](http://www.kikki-k.com/hourglass-pause) will help to take a pause.
+You can find some nice ideas on how to take a good pause [here](http://www.kikki-k.com/hourglass-pause).
 It will increase happiness and boost creativity.
 You can also take a walk in the park or have a walking meeting.

 **Work towards Autonomy**